Tax on pension payments and settlement agreements

 In other cases, the employer organises the payment direct to the pension provider and there is no need to go through complicated application forms or worry about the date of termination of employment.

-In addition to the articles indicated by highlighting throughout this article, you may like to have a look at our settlement agreement templates and examples, and in particular at the settlement agreement which includes a pension payment
+In addition to the articles indicated with highlighting throughout this article, you may like to have a look at our settlement agreement templates and examples, and in particular at this settlement agreement which includes a pension payment.